wp-plugins/seamless-donations/readme.txt

 = In-depth technical FAQ =

-An in-depth technical FAAQ is available on [the plugin's home page](http://zatzlabs.com/better-recent-posts-widget/).
+An in-depth technical FAQ is available on [the plugin's home page](http://zatzlabs.com/better-recent-posts-widget/).
 If you can't find an answer there, you are invited to post questions [here on the Support boards](https://wordpress.org/support/plugin/seamless-donations).

 = Mailing List =
 If you'd like to keep up with the latest updates to this plugin, please visit [David's Lab Notes](http://zatzlabs.com/lab-notes/) and add yourself to the mailing list.